Tomato Plants

 • It is not a fatal disease of tomatoes.

-• Sprinkler irrigation instead of flood irrigation.
+• Consider using sprinkler irrigation instead of flood irrigation.

 • Prepare the land by deep plowing before planting the seeds.